-In the case of domestic companies having total turnover or gross receipts not exceeding INR 400 crores in the Financial Year 2022-23, the tax rate is 25%.
+In the case of domestic companies having total turnover or gross receipts not exceeding INR 400 crores in the Financial Year 2023-24, the tax rate is 25%.
 Furthermore, domestic companies have the option to pay tax on total income at the rate of 15% or 22% depending on fulfilment of certain conditions and their nature of business.

 Per section 115BAC in the ITA, Individuals and HUF have an option to pay tax on their total income at the reduced tax rates.
 The income would, however, have to be computed without claiming prescribed deductions or exemptions.
-Per the Finance Act, the Alternative Tax Regime under section 115BAC of the ITA is now a Default Tax Regime.
-Further, the Finance Act, 2023 has inserted that the provisions of section 115BAC of the Act shall also be applicable to AOP [other than a cooperative society], or BOI, whether incorporated or not, or an artificial juridical person referred to in clause (vii) of section 2(31) of the ITA.
+Per the Finance Act, 2023 the Alternative Tax Regime under section 115BAC of the ITA is now a Default Tax Regime.
+Further, the Finance Act, 2023 inserted that the provisions of section 115BAC of the Act shall also be applicable to AOP [other than a cooperative society], or BOI, whether incorporated or not, or an artificial juridical person referred to in clause (vii) of section 2(31) of the ITA.
+The Finance Act, 2025 has amended the income-tax slab rates under section 115BAC of the IT Act as tabulated above in paragraph 2.
+Further, the above rates would be subject to availability of benefits under the Tax Treaty, if any in case of non-resident investors.

-1.10 GAAR:
+1.12 GAAR: